-Format: PREF
+Format: mips.pref

-Description: The PREF instruction requests that the processor take some action to improve program performance in accordance with the intended data usage specified by the hint argument.
+Description: PREFetch.
+Perform a prefetch operation of type hint at address \$rs1 + imm.
+The PREF instruction requests that the processor take some action to improve program performance in accordance with the intended data usage specified by the hint argument.
 This is typically done by moving data to or from the cache at the specified address.